rayct/pushupcounter/README.md

-# Push-up counter using Mediapipe Python
+# Push-up Counter using Mediapipe Python